cginternals/openll-asset-generator/README.md

 ### Windows

 The core library and its applications can be installed either by downloading an installer, e.g., the latest x64 installer for Microsoft Visual Studio 2017, or downloading and extracting one of the precompiled archives, e.g. runtime, examples, and dev.
 Alternatively, download the source code and commence building from source.
-See [releases](https://github.com/hpicgs/openll-asset-generator/releases/latest).
+See [latest release](https://github.com/hpicgs/openll-asset-generator/releases/latest).

 ### Ubuntu